 10. Are xylophones safe for toddlers?

-High-quality wooden xylophones designed for children are safe when they use non-toxic paint, smooth edges, and securely attached parts.
+High-quality xylophones designed for children can be safe when they use child-safe materials, rounded edges, and secure parts.

 11. Do musical toys improve hand-eye coordination?